FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-guide.md

    <ff-checkout-tracking-item record-id="10321943" count="1"></ff-checkout-tracking-item>
 </ff-checkout-tracking>
 ```
-If you do so, you can poke around with the child elements and invoke the `checkoutTrackingElement.trackCheckoutItems()` function manually.
+If you do so, you can search for the child elements by invoking the `checkoutTrackingElement.trackCheckoutItems()` function manually.

 **NOTE:** the `<ff-checkout-tracking>` element relies on the FACT-Finder Record API.
 If this API is not supported by your FACT-Finder version, it won't work.